El Calafate, Argentina: A Complete Travel Guide

 A boat tour to Spegazzini is one of the most beautiful things to do in El Calafate.

-On our most recent trip we spent a day on the Todo Glaciares excursion with Solo Patagonia, book it here.
+On our most recent trip we spent a day on the Todo Glaciares excursion with Solo Patagonia and really enjoyed it!

-We saw Upsala and then Spegazzini, where they have a base camp where we docked for lunch.
+We saw two major glaciers: Upsala and then Spegazzini.
+At Spegazzini we docked for lunch.

 It was a great day and we enjoyed our time on the water just as much as when we were viewing the glaciers.